VitaliiSeleznov/honeypress/README.md

 > To use this, make sure you have docker, docker-compose ready.

+Modify `compose-for-traefik.yaml` by specifying settings for Traefik, network name, and domain.

-To create an instance, you can use the `deploy.sh` script.
+To deploy you can use the `deploy.sh` script.
 The script will create an MySQL and WordPress container with three volumes (DB, WP, Logs).
 Credentials will be created on the fly, the WP admin user will be whitelisted and printed in stdout.
 The deployment is done via docker compose, in case you need to adapt some settings.
-The WP instances will be configured to use localhost:<randomport> as the URL unless you provide the option `-u https://yourpageurl.tld`.
+To build image use `-b` option.
+The WP instances will be configured to use localhost as the URL unless you provide the option `-u https://YOURDOMAIN.COM`.
 For other options, see `deploy.sh -h`

 To persist the results, you can use `takeout.sh`.
 The results will be stored in takeouts/.
 The takeout consists out of <id>.log and a folder <id>, containing uploads done by attackers.

 To remove all containers and volumes, you can use `cleanup.sh`.
 The logs will persist.

 ## Content sources

 - names.txt: Blog owner names to use (https://www.usna.edu/Users/cs/roche/courses/s15si335/proj1/files.php%3Ff=names.txt.html)
 - themes.txt: Blog themes to use